eropple/nestjs-auth/README.md

   up with the identity on the request, the request continues; otherwise, the response is a 401 Unauthorized.

-You can see a hypothetical example of a user identity function [right here](https://github.com/eropple/nestjs-auth-example/blob/master/src/authx/authn.provider.ts).

-_Note:_ if you want, you can just use `HttpAuthnInterceptor`.
-It wasn't built for that, but there's no reason it can't work by itself.
-Obviously, scopes will then be ignored.

 #### Authorization ####
 `@eropple/nestjs-auth` relies on three concepts for authorization: _scopes_,